 Getting Started With Python’s property()

-is the Pythonic way to avoid formal getter and setter methods in your code.
-This function allows you to turn class attributes into properties or managed attributes.
-Since property()
+is the Pythonic way to avoid getter and setter methods in your classes.
+This built-in function allows you to turn class attributes into properties or managed attributes.
+Because property()

 is a built-in function, you can use it without importing anything.
 Additionally, property()